tzmetz/FusionHeatSetInsertHoleGenerator/README.md

 ## Setup
 * Create a new addin script in Fusion from the addins menu
 * Fill in the dialogue box for creating a new script.
 Make sure to toggle Python as the language for the script
-* Copy this code into the newly created .py file that Fusion will automatically create
+* Copy this code into the newly created .py file that Fusion will automatically create.
+This will end up in a directory created by Fusion located under the details section at the bottom of the addin dialogue box.
 * Copy the manifest file and resources folder in this repo to the directory that Fusion created when creating the new addin

 ## Example Use